Neil Baldwin (Keele University)

 Neil "Nello" Baldwin BEM (born 15 March 1946) is an honorary graduate of Keele University from Westlands in Newcastle-under-Lyme, Staffordshire, England.
 He is a registered clown and also worked for Stoke City Football Club, for whom he once played briefly in a friendly match.
 He is the subject of an award-winning BBC television drama, Marvellous, which was broadcast in 2014, and a play of the same name which was performed in London's West End in 2022.

 Personal life

 Born to Harry and Mary Baldwin on 15 March 1946, he was diagnosed with a learning disability as a child and required speech therapy.
 Baldwin left school at age 16 to join Sir Robert Fossett's Circus, the oldest circus in England, for whom he performed as Nello the Clown for three seasons.
 He lived with his mother until a few years before she died in 2003.
-He is known to be acquainted with the Archbishop of Canterbury, the footballer Gary Lineker, magician’s assistant Debbie McGee and Prince Edward.
+He is known to be acquainted with an Archbishop of Canterbury, the footballer Gary Lineker, and Prince Edward.